AndyStudio/pyCCUS-public/HPC_Sherlock/README_Sherlock.md

 - Author: Yunan Li
 - Date: May 22th, 2024

-## Example 1: you need to run 1 CMG run on Sherlock.
+## Example 1: you need to run 1 CMG model on Sherlock.

 First, we need to prepare a CMG model, that is the dat file.
 Let’s name it Your_test.dat.
 - It is better to test from local to make sure it runs with CMG with no errors.